pranavbala3/pranavbala3/README.md

 # Hi there!👋
 I'm Pranav Balabhadra, a junior at Case Western Reserve University studying Computer Science and Biomedical Engineering.

 Welcome to my page!

+I’m currently:
+- an AI Python Developer @ Expedient 💻
+- a Machine Learning Researcer @ Shoffstall Lab 🔭
+- a Teaching Assistant for CSDS 310: Algorithms and ENGR 130: Foundations of Programming and Engineering 👯

 <!--
 **pxb408/pxb408** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.